-Catholic Society places 'ableist' placard on Eastern Avenue - Honi Soit
+Catholic Society places ableist placard on Eastern Avenue - Honi Soit

-Catholic Society places ‘ableist’ placard on Eastern Avenue
+Catholic Society places ableist placard on Eastern Avenue

 The placard asked ‘Are disabled people a burden on society?' and was placed next to ‘yes’ and ‘no’ jars.

-Note: Editor’s note: This article was updated with comment from the Women’s Officers at 6:30pm.